raharrison/MathEngine/README.md

 ### Unit Conversion

 The unit conversion package offers an interface to convert from one unit to another.
 What makes this package so different to all the rest is the way in which it handles aliases.
 You can simply pass in a unit as a string and the engine will do all the work for you.
 The great thing is that the input string can have multiple possibilities that all evaluate to the same unit.
-To do unit conversions, make a new instance of the ConversionEngine class and then call the convert methods:
+To do unit conversions, make a new instance of the ConversionEngine class and then call the convert methods.
+The conversion factors and aliases for each of the many units supported by the engine are stored in the unit.xml file.

     ConversionEngine engine = new ConversionEngine();
     String result = engine.convertToString(12, "mph", "kph");